prabha1729/Multi-Label-Movie-Genre-Prediction/README.md

 ## Execution

-Upload train.csv ,test.csv and jupter notebooks to [Google Colab](https://colab.research.google.com/) .After running for each notebook for certain time say (50 mins)
+- Upload train.csv ,test.csv and jupter notebooks to [Google Colab](https://colab.research.google.com/) .
-a file with extension .csv will be generated containg the predictions of given test data(test.csv)
+- After running for each notebook for certain time say (50 mins) a file with extension .csv will be generated containg the predictions of given test data(test.csv)